 If you’ve never stayed at the resort you’re using online check in for, you might end up lost.
 Disney resorts are HUGE and can be quite confusing.
 By skipping the front desk, you won’t get the map for where your room is located and the best way to get over there.

 This has happened to us before.
-On a stay at Coronado Springs, we were dropped off by the Magical Express at 9pm in front of the Gran Destino – which is where the lobby is now located.
+On a stay at Coronado Springs, we were dropped off by the shuttle at 9pm in front of the Gran Destino – which is where the lobby is now located.
 Unfortunately we were staying in Casitas 5, and we had never been at that hotel before and had no idea where that was.
 We had to walk halfway around a giant resort in the dark to find our room after using online check in.